Making the UK greener, one house at a time

 Impact of Ocean Pollution on Humans

 The widespread, worsening, and poorly controlled problem of ocean pollution directly affects human and ecosystem health.
-It is a complex mix of toxins that, until now, has not received the systematic attention it deserves.
-The pollution of the oceans is killing and contaminating the fish that feed 3 billion people.
+It is a complex mix of toxins that has not received the systematic attention it deserves.
+Ocean pollution is killing and contaminating the fish that feed 3 billion people.

-Its impacts fall most heavily on low-income countries, coastal fishing communities, people on small island nations, indigenous populations, and people in the high Arctic – groups that, for the most part, produce minimal pollution themselves.
+Its impacts fall most heavily on low-income countries, coastal fishing communities, people in small island nations, Indigenous populations, and people in the high Arctic—groups that, for the most part, produce minimal pollution themselves.
 These populations rely on the oceans for food.
 Their survival depends on the health of the seas

 How Does Ocean Pollution Affect Humans?